 Plant species

 Plantago lanceolata was introduced into North America over 200 years ago and is now common in lawns and gardens, in agricultural fields, and in hayfields.
 Although exotic, it is fed upon by several herbivore species native to North America (Bowers 1983; Thomas et al. 1987).
 Plantago lanceolata grows naturally at BACE and in the surrounding landscape and the population includes both seedlings and older vegetative clones.
-We only sampled from vegetative clones to avoid confounding the effects of plant ontogeny.
+We only sampled from vegetative clones to avoid confounding the effects of drought and precipitation with that of plant ontogeny.
 Aucubin and catalpol, the characteristic secondary metabolites in P. lanceolata (Bowers and Stamp 1992, 1993), typically deter generalist herbivores, but attract specialist herbivores and even aid in their defense against predators upon sequestration (Bowers 1983; Theodoratus and Bowers 1999; Dobler et al. 2011).

 Water availability